Ksayri/ml_experimentations/readme.md

     - test model
     - use final model

-    scripts/scripts_managing.py shows how to to through all these steps.
+    scripts/scripts_managing.py shows how to go through all these steps.